 Pros: Porto, coastal views and boardwalks, sea breezes that make it cooler in summer, several options for rejoining the central route, Variante Espiritual

 Cons: Less historic route than the central, some coastal towns are touristy

 More Information: Wise Pilgrim, Pilgrimage Traveler, Gronze

 The coastal route was the third most popular camino behind the Camino Francés and the Caminho Português Central in 2019 with over 22,000 pilgrims treading the boardwalks of this path.

 Like the central, the coastal route begins in the fabulous city of Porto.
 The colourful houses, azulejos (Portuguese tiles), port wine and river life are all highlights of Portugal’s second largest city, and it’s well worth spending a day or two exploring Porto before beginning the camino.

-From Porto, there are several options for beginning the coastal route; a recommended choice is to follow the Senda Litoral path along the Douro River west to the ocean, turning north at Foz de Douro.
+From Porto, there are several options for beginning the coastal route; a recommended choice is to follow the alternative Senda Litoral path along the Douro River west to the ocean, turning north at Foz de Douro.

 Caminho Português (from Lisbon)